Hello. My name is Uncle Dale and I spend a great deal of time making myself laugh.

 I am happy because I choose to be.
 I consciously, daily and sometimes minute by minute choose to be.

-None of these things are who I am.
-These are all what I do.
+Let me say that again, none of these things are who I am.
+These things are all what I do.

-If you think that right now I’m going to give you some secret and tell you who you are, sorry no. Because, how would I know?
-I’m also not you.
-That is the work you do for yourself.
+If you are thinking that right now I’m going to give you some secret of life and tell you who you are, sorry no. Because, how would I know?
+I am also not you.
+You are you.
+Figuring out the secret to your life is the work you do for yourself.

-The second lesson I learned from a mentor of mine who was dying of a brain tumor (I know it sounds like a cliché and Steve would have loved that aspect of it because he loved when life made you into a cliché).
-Steve told me:
+The second lesson I learned from a mentor of mine who was dying of a brain tumor (I know it sounds like a cliché or a the plot of a John Green novel.
+Steve, my mentor, would have loved that because he loved when life made you into a cliché).

 Dr. Steven Timothy